Students Create Valentine’s Cheer for Hospice Patients

-The boys and girls spent the day putting together care packages, hoping to spread some smiles.
+The boys and girls spent the day on Monday putting together care packages, hoping to spread some smiles.

 "We're making baskets for people who are ill to spread Valentine's Day cheer," explained fifth-grader Allison Gerrity.